johannessen/actions-install-neo4j/README.md

 ## Directories

-Neo4j is installed in a directory named `neo4j-community-$VERSION`, where VERSION is exactly the value of the `neo4j-version` input.
+Neo4j is installed in a directory named `neo4j-community-$VERSION`, where VERSION is exactly the value of the `neo4j-version` output.

 Java is installed via the [setup-java](https://github.com/actions/setup-java) action, which uses the JVM pre-installed on the GH runner if available.